 8. ’90s Rachel

 The style that won’t go away!
 Why?
 Because these layered bob is simple adorable!
+These waves are a gorgeous take on vintage curls short hair.
 It’s easy to style and looks just as sexy, great and just as fun now as it did when a certain TV show debuted.

 You love rock and roll and your hair shows it!
 Spiky, punky pixies defied gravity and the establishment in the ’80s.
-Give your pixie edgy style with a spike here and there.
+Give your vintage curls on short hair an edge with a pixie style with a spike here and there.
 Using Bed Head by TIGI Manipulator Cream helps give your spikes gravity-defying powers.

 10. ’20s Jazz Baby